Glen-Sasek-PCC-Student/CS-161B-Linux-Labs/Linux Lab 2.md

    ```mkdir Lab2```
 6. Change into that directory
    ```cd Lab2```
+## Use vim
-7. Copy a file from a different folder to your folder.
+7. Copy a file to your folder.
    ```cp ~gd.iyer/CS161B/samples/sample_a01.cpp .```
    (Include the period at the end, this tells the command to copy the file to your current folder.)
 8. Open the file in the vim editor.